Brandeis Alumni, Family and Friends

 For Ayan Sanyal ’14, a cup of homemade chai is a warm reminder of home and family.
 Unable to find any authentic blends in New York, he and his brother decided to show America what makes an authentic chai drink so much better.

-Reflecting on personal encounters with injustice, Brandeisians of color express outrage, fear and hope for a better future.
+Reflecting on their personal encounters with injustice, Brandeisians express outrage, fear and hope for a better future.

 Food — and uniting people around food — became a calling Meryl Feinstein ’12 couldn't ignore.